vsellappa/HDF-Workshop/README.md

 # Lab 6

 ## Integrating the Schema Registry

 1. Creating the topic
-  - Step 1: Open an SSH connection to your EC2 Node.
+  - Step 1: Open an SSH connection to your VM.
-  - Step 2: Naviagte to the Kafka directory (````/usr/hdf/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.
+  - Step 2: Navigate to the Kafka directory (````/usr/hdf/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.

     ````
     #cd /usr/hdf/current/kafka-broker/